Nick Hall (badminton)

-Nicholas 'Nick' Hall (born 19 September 1970) is a former badminton competitor for New Zealand.
+Nicholas Hall (born 19 September 1970) is a former badminton competitor for New Zealand.

 He has won three bronze medals at the Commonwealth Games, at the 1994 Commonwealth Games he won the bronze medal in the men's singles competition.
 Four years later at the 1998 Commonwealth Games he won a bronze medal in the men's team event.
 His last bronze medal was won at the 2002 Commonwealth Games in the mixed team event.